wujianguo/iOSAppsInfo/README.md

 * teamID;
 * vendorName;

+and all the applications can be opened by this app with their bundleIdentifier.

-Also, we list all the public and private scheme urls
+Also, we list all the public and private scheme urls.

 References
 ---------